 - Extreme drowsiness or nodding off

-- Financial problems, borrowing money
+- Financial problems

-The Dangers of Heroin
+The Dangers Of Heroin

-Most people know that heroin is one of the most dangerous drugs because of its addictive potential.
-There are also short- and long-term effects of the drug, as well as indirect risks that can be life-threatening.
+Most people know that Heroin is one of the most dangerous drugs because of its addictive potential.
+There are also short and long-term effects of the drug, as well as indirect risks that can be life-threatening.

-Blood-borne viruses pose a risk for people addicted to heroin because they often inject the drug and share their needles.
-Risky sexual behavior can also contribute to higher rates of viruses among heroin users.
+Blood-borne viruses pose a risk for people addicted to Heroin because they often inject the drug and share their needles.
+Risky sexual behavior can also contribute to higher rates of viruses among Heroin users.
 There is also a high risk of spontaneous abortion for pregnant women.

-People who are addicted to heroin have an increased risk of attempting suicide.
+People who are addicted to Heroin have an increased risk of attempting suicide.
 Sometimes suicides are committed through intentional overdoses.
 Heroin abusers who are also suffering from underlying mental conditions, such as depression or bipolar disorder, have a compounded risk of suicide.

-Other symptoms of heroin addition include:
+Other symptoms of Heroin addiction include:

-Shortness of breath
+- Shortness of breath

-Nausea and vomiting
+- Nausea and vomiting

-The side effects of heroin use get worse over time.
-The longer someone uses heroin, the more destruction the drug can wreak on the immune system and internal organs.
+The side effects of Heroin use get worse over time.
+The longer someone uses Heroin, the more destruction the drug can wreak on the immune system and internal organs.
 The risk for getting both communicable and noncommunicable diseases increases.
-Prolonged heroin abuse can also lead to heart, lung and liver disease.
+Prolonged Heroin abuse can also lead to heart, lung, and liver disease.

 Heroin suppresses breathing and heart rates, so there is a high risk of fatal overdose.
 Even a nonfatal overdose can cause permanent brain damage or coma.